 That may seem like a lot of information, but as companies typically segment their customers through only one or two categories in order to better market to them (and therefore make their customers feel invisible), we at LoyaltyLion understand that customers are more complex than just one segmented category.
 Their needs can differ from day to day, month to month, from a different location or another season, or any change of personal circumstance.
 LoyaltyLion will help you identify these changes, so you are able to provide a unique level of service, which will stop your customers feeling invisible and start feeling valued.

 It is a mistake to think that your only valuable customers are the ones spending money, in fact, some of your most valuable customers won’t be the ones spending money but generating it.
 These customers are what we refer to as brand advocates, and they are the ones referring your store to their friends, family and if they are on social media, their followers.
 The importance of this cannot be overstated;

 73% of millennials feel it is their responsibility to help friends and family make smart purchase decisions, and word-of-mouth is the primary factor for 20-50% of all purchasing decisions (Branderati).

-One of the loyalty program benefits that LoyaltyLion provides is the refer-a-friend feature.
+One of the benefits of a loyalty program is that it provides is the refer-a-friend feature.
 It is a two-way reward system which is proven to be the most effective.
 For example, if your customer refers a friend one might earn points and the other a discount off their first purchase.
 This will work towards both customer acquisition and increasing the loyalty of your existing customers.

-Some of these loyalty program benefits take longer to see than others so we only recommend starting a loyalty program if you’re committed.
+Some of the benefits of a loyalty program can take longer to see than others so we only recommend starting a loyalty program if you’re committed.
 When you decide to go ahead, make sure the loyalty program becomes a central part of your marketing strategy.
-If you’d like to discuss this more or if you have any questions please contact us using email@example.com.
+If you’d like to discuss this more or if you have any questions please contact us using firstname.lastname@example.org.

 By signing up, you agree to our terms and conditions.